-Days Hotel and Suites is a six-storey, 130-room, full service hotel.
+Days Hotel and Suites is a six-storey, 128-room, full service hotel constructed in 1978 and renovated in 2004.
 The property also contains banquet and conference facilities for up to 450 people, a licensed restaurant, cocktail lounge, liquor store, indoor swimming pool and fitness centre.